Start page

 The First Great Migration

-Although a huge space, which today turned into a cultural and densely populated country, was covered with virgin forests and impassable bogs, this fact was not a significant obstacle.
-The extensive system of rivers, which ensured moving on canoes and rafts at any time of the year, everywhere provide an opportunity to develop a new space.
+Although a huge space, today turned into a cultural and densely populated country, was covered with virgin forests and impassable bogs, this was not a significant obstacle.
+The extensive system of rivers, which ensured moving on canoes and rafts at any time of the year, everywhere provided an opportunity to develop a new space.
 Water was everywhere, and there was no arid land or desert here.
 The summer in Europe was not murderous heat and even winter here was not so severe to be an obstacle to residence [Krämer Walter.
 1971, 22].

 It should be emphasized that during the migrations of ancient peoples, not the entire population was leaving their ancestral home.
 In particular, as W. Porzig thought, this had no apparent reason for Indo-Europeans [PORZIG W., 1964: 97-98].
 Most likely only the surplus population moved away to new lands, and a pretty big part of it, especially in isolated areas should be retained.
-After coming new alien population, the remnants of the previous one were assimilated by them but were influenced to some extent on the language of the new arrivals, ie, the effect the principle of superposition had a place.
+After the coming new alien population, the remnants of the previous one were assimilated by them to some extent impacted the language of the new arrivals, ie, the effect the principle of superposition had a place.
 Substrate effects on the example of individual languages are considered in the section Language Substratum.
-On the other hand, while migration, for different reasons, from time to time some part of people stayed permanently in convenient locations while the majority moved on.
+On the other hand, with migration, for different reasons, from time to time some part of people stayed permanently in convenient locations while the majority moved on.

 Wooden carts of Pit culture time.